SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - promote hungarianism 35 days instead of 70

 #### Romania
-- Join axis focus time changed to 1 day
+- 'Join the Axis' focus time 7
 - Human wave tactics, 1 use any doctorine <---- 2 uses mass assault
 - Expand the galati shipyards now provides 3 dockyards instead of 2
 - Expand the marine regiment Now provides 100% bonus instead of 50%